as Raptor Migration Counter

-- can manage a daily short (20 - 25 min.) walk over rather rough and steep terrain to a local hilltop (counting station);
+can manage a daily walk (30 min.) over rather rough and steep terrain,

-- enjoy being in an international group of people; relaxing with a drink at the end of a long day of counting; discovering new environments, places and people, where one's race, gender, religion, culture, sexuality, age ... are NOT considered relevant.
+enjoy being in an international group of people; discovering new environments, places and people, where one's race, gender, religion, culture, sexuality, age ... are NOT considered relevant.

-- food: breakfast & lunch are arranged daily to be used on the counting stations.
-Dinner will be provided by our host family
+Delicious food provided by our host families: breakfast & lunch are prepared daily to be used on the counting stations and a hot dinner will be

 You can indicate the preferred duration and timing of your volunteering in the application form.